algoritnl/sqlite-amalgamation-cmake-buildsystem/README.md

 - `SQLITE_ENABLE_PREUPDATE_HOOK:BOOL`=**OFF**:
   value is a **boolean**.
-  When this option is defined the pre-update hook APIs is included in the build.
+  When this option is defined the pre-update hook APIs are included in the build.

 - `SQLITE_ENABLE_RBU:BOOL`=**OFF**:
   value is a **boolean**.